 In order to build your wealth and passive income through dividends, it helps to plan.
 What do I mean by planning?
 I mean at the end of everyone month, planning to have some money left over to invest.
-And of course I prefer investing in dividend stocks.
+And of course, I prefer investing in dividend stocks.

 Because as the old saying goes, it takes money to make money.
-So if you want to build your stream of passive dividend income you need excess cash to get started.
+So if you want to build your stream of passive dividend income you need the excess cash to get started.
 It doesn’t have to be a lot, but you have to start somewhere even if it as little as $25 dollars a month.
 Think about that, it’s less than $1 per day.
-Make a cup of coffee at home and skip the pricey drink at your local coffee shop a couple times of week and you are on your way.
+Make a cup of coffee at home and skip the pricey drink at your local coffee shop a couple of times per week and you are on your way.

 MILLIONAIRE’S CREATE WEALTH USING BUDGETING

 One of my favorite books is The Millionaire Next Door by Thomas Stanley and William Danko.
 The book was published in 1998, but I find its content and wisdom relatively timeless.
 Based on the author’s research, the book outlines the characteristics and habits of the typical millionaire.
 Believe it or not, most millionaire households create and use a budget.
-They plan their spending according to a variety of categories like food, clothing, transportation and shelter on a monthly and annual basis.
+They plan their spending according to a variety of categories like food, clothing, transportation, and shelter on a monthly and annual basis.

 YOU CAN BUDGET

 You too can create wealth using budgeting as part of your personal finance routine.
-In its simplest form, with pencil and paper you write down your earned income from your paycheck and document your expected expenses.
+In its simplest form, with pencil and paper, you write down your earned income from your paycheck and document your expected expenses.
 Subtracting expenses from earned income gives you a difference.
 If it’s positive, you have money to invest.
 If it’s negative you have to look for ways to create an excess by increasing earned income or reducing expenses.